EWTN: History of programming

 Among its notable weekly programs are The Journey Home and Life on the Rock.
 The Journey Home, hosted by Marcus Grodi, presents converts to the Catholic Faith.
 Grodi is a former Presbyterian minister who converted to the Catholic Faith in 1992.
 Although most guests are former Protestants, former members of non-Christian faiths (such as Judaism) and former atheists occasionally appear.
 Life on the Rock is hosted by Rev. Mark Mary, MFVA.

 The HD feed first became available to Comcast customers in Richmond, Virginia, and its vicinity on May 11, 2010.

 In October 2011, EWTN became available through the Roku streaming player.
 The player provides six live channels of EWTN at no cost, including English, Spanish, and German languages, thus permitting users to view the channel on their televisions.
 In addition, select EWTN programs can be viewed through the video on demand option, and a live feed of EWTN Radio is available.

-Often, EWTN airs special programming — holiday-specific programs; coverage of the deaths of Supreme Pontiffs; Papal conclaves, Papal elections, inaugurations, and visits; Christmas Eve, Christmas Day, and Easter Masses; installations of bishops, archbishops, and cardinals; and World Youth Days.
+Often, EWTN airs special programming – holiday-specific programs; coverage of the deaths of Supreme Pontiffs; Papal conclaves, Papal elections, inaugurations, and visits; Christmas Eve, Christmas Day, and Easter Masses; installations of bishops, archbishops, and cardinals; and World Youth Days.

-EWTN's top news program, EWTN News Nightly, is hosted by Tracy Sabol (formerly of ABC News' WMTW News 8 in Maine, 2006-2019) and features correspondents Erik Rosales (formerly of CBS47 Eyewitness News and KMPH Fox 26 News), Owen T. Jensen, Mark Irons and Colm Flynn.
-It was previously anchored by Lauren Ashburn (formerly of Fox News), who in turn succeeded founding anchor and journalist Colleen Carroll Campbell; Ashburn left EWTN in July 2019 to spend more time with her children.
+EWTN's top news program, EWTN News Nightly, is hosted by Veronica Dudo and features correspondents Erik Rosales, Owen T. Jensen, Mark Irons and Colm Flynn.
+It was previously anchored by Lauren Ashburn, who in turn succeeded founding anchor and journalist Colleen Carroll Campbell, and Tracy Sabol.